Same Day Shipping Satisfaction Guarantee Free UPS 2nd Day Air on orders over $150

 • Insert the needle into the sterile water vial.

-• Pull back the plunger to get the correct amount of water.
+• Pull back the plunger to the correct water level.

 • Be exact, since the amount of water controls the strength of the peptide.